aminoa/log-anomalies/pipeline/README.md

 is set to 20, so that message batches are only sent every 20ms, and the batch size increased to 32kb so that the producer batches messages targeting the same partition by default.

+The main method first initializes variables representing the config filepaths and the topic which the producer will write to.
+A producer is then initialized using the createKafkaProducer method described above.
+A log file is read in to simulate an API call that would read streaming log information in an enterprise program.
+Each entry is used to initialize a JSON object.
+Note that about a dozen entries out of over 250k included extra fields, and these are ignored in this case as such a small number of affected entries would not have a significant impact on the logAI models.
+The log JSON object is then used to initialize a producer record, which is sent to the Kafka cluster.
+The onCompletion method is overridden to log record data on successful sends, as well as to log any failures.
+The producer is closed in a finally block in order to ensure that it is correctly flushed and shut down.

 #### HealthAppConsumer